-There may also be unknown risks to use of Toric.
-Any risk to subjects in this clinical study will be minimized by compliance with the eligibility criteria and study procedures, clinical oversight and monitoring.
+There may also be unknown risks to use of test product.
+Any risk to subjects in this clinical study will be minimized by compliance with the eligibility criteria and study procedures, clinical oversight, and monitoring

-Refer to the product label for additional information.
+Refer to the IB for additional information.